ajarara/python-junk/README.md

 (**fixed in python3**) proposed by Mehrdad here: http://stackoverflow.com/a/13483314 (same page), where x is silently overwritten in the code run after the comprehension in the first part.
-That is, list comprehensions do not introduce new scope.
+That is, list comprehensions in python 2 do not introduce new scope.

 ## Lazy evaluation combined with state is no picnic
-I mean it's a little obvious when the above is known.
+This isn't really a big deal.
+If it's important to save a snapshot of the state, use something like a tuple.
+While tuples are immutable data structures, there is a caveat.
+References to objects are immutable in a tuple, but objects themselves are not.
 ``` python3
 def square(n):
     return n ** 2